mikewest/fallow/data/articles/2008/01/safegarding-your-data-with-parchive.markdown

 ArticleID:  88
 Published:  1200862055
 Modified:   1200862055
-Title:      Safegarding your data with Parchive
+Title:      "Safegarding your data with Parchive"
-Slug:       safegarding-your-data-with-parchive
+Slug:       "safegarding-your-data-with-parchive"
-OneLine:    After a brief mishap with a hard drive, I've gone backup-crazy.
-This article looks how I'm using Parchive to give myself an extra bit of confidence in my backups.
+OneLine:    "After a brief mishap with a hard drive, I've gone backup-crazy.
+This article looks how I'm using Parchive to give myself an extra bit of confidence in my backups."
 Tags:
     - Personal